 Framing & looking after your oil portrait

-I don’t supply portraits in frames.
-However I am happy to offer advice on what kind of frame will suit your portrait.
-The framing a painting page has lots of advice on how to frame a painting (or reasons why you might prefer not to frame it) There’s also information on how to hang and look after an oil painting to ensure it doesn’t suffer any environmental damage.
+If you want your oil painting to be framed I am happy to offer advice on what kind of frame will suit your portrait.
+The ‘framing and conservation’ page (follow the link below) also has advice on how to frame a painting, and important information on how to hang and look after an oil painting to ensure it doesn’t suffer any environmental damage.

 Oil paint is chemically rather unstable for a number of years, and therefore it’s very important that your painting is kept in stable conditions without excessive heat or damp which may cause rotting to the canvass or movement within the timber frame which may crack the paint.